MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.Synapse/Get-AzSynapseActiveDirectoryOnlyAuthentication.md

 # Get-AzSynapseActiveDirectoryOnlyAuthentication

 ## SYNOPSIS
-Gets Azure Active Directory (Azure AD) only authentication for a specific Synapse workspace.
+Gets Microsoft Entra ID only authentication for a specific Synapse workspace.

 ## SYNTAX